quanyeomans/content-tamer-ai/README.md

 - GPU acceleration when available

 **No Configuration Required**
-- Ollama installation handled automatically
+- Ollama and Tesseract auto-detected with centralized dependency management
-- Models downloaded with progress tracking
+- Models downloaded with progress tracking and extended 10-minute timeout
 - Robust error handling and recovery
 - Graceful fallback to cloud providers